dann815/boxflaskjwt/README.md

 CLIENT_SECRET = 'YOUR CLIENT SECRET'
 EID = 'YOUR BOX ENTERPRISE ID'
 ```
-Copy and paste your values.
+Fill in the values.
+Your CLIENT_ID and CLIENT_SECRET are in the Box Developer Console where you just made your application.

+To get your Box Enterprise ID:
+1) Click "Admin Console" in the upper left corner.
+2) Click the gear icon in the upper right corner
+3) Click the first option (Business/Enterprise Settings)
+4) Account Information -> Enterprise ID

-4.4 Set an environment variable to point to the location of the settings.cfg file
+4.4 Set the environment variable to point to the full path location of the settings.cfg file
 ```
-export BOX_APPLICATION_SETTINGS=/Users/danielkaplan/dev//settings.cfg
+export BOX_APPLICATION_SETTINGS=/FULL/PATH/TO/settings.cfg
 ```

 ### Step 5: Run the code